ravialdy/ravialdy.github.io/_posts/2023-11-20-variational-inference.md

 p(\mathbf{x}) = E_{\mathbf{z} \sim q_i(\mathbf{z})}\left[\frac{p(\mathbf{x} \mid \mathbf{z}) \, p(\mathbf{z})}{q_i(\mathbf{z})}\right]
 $$

 By using this formulation, we can avoid the direct computation of the integral for the marginal likelihood, which is typically intractable.
-Instead, we can focus on finding the optimal $$ q_i(\mathbf{z}) $$ that minimizes the difference from the true posterior, as measured by the Kullback-Leibler (KL) divergence.
+Instead, we use optimization problem for finding the optimal $$ q_i(\mathbf{z}) $$ that minimizes the difference from the true posterior involving expected value calculation.

-This approach is the essence of variational inference, transforming a challenging integration problem into a more manageable optimization problem via expected value calculation.
+This approach is the essence of variational inference, transforming a challenging integration problem into a more manageable optimization problem.

 ## Evidence Lower Bound Objective (ELBO)